-Many individuals don’t realise that in order to assist a family member with a purchase they don't have to give their money away.
-You may wish to make a gift of the deposit or a larger contribution but there are other factors you may not have considered such as ensuring you treat all family members equally and what would happen if your funds are being used toward a purchase by your loved one and their partner?
+You may not realise that in order to assist a family member with a purchase you don't have to give your money away as an outright gift.
+You may wish to make a gift of the deposit or a larger contribution but have you considered other factors, such as ensuring that you treat all family members equally and what would happen if your funds are being used towards purchase by your loved one and their partner?